bebo440/moresailsmorespeed/README.md

+# moresailsmorespeed
-A mod for the game Raft.
+A mod for the game "Raft".
 More sails can make your raft faster.